tsao100/PSLib/Readme.md

 I remember a senior from the Physics Department who was also in the course.
 He was very proficient in C and had successfully compiled his code with the PS library using C.
 It's now 2025, the year of the rise of AI.
 Professor Chang has been very active in politics in recent years, and he's frequently featured in the media, bringing back memories of taking the course and doing the homework.
 So I did some research and searched for some information, and found that with the help of AI, I could create a **copycat PS library** under Linux, and then use Fortran to write the homework that I had not completed that year.

-This copycat PSLib is based on the TinySpline library found on github.
+This copycat PSLib is based on TinySpline librray found on github and wraps functions that can be called by Fortran.

 Chinese Translation:
 # 前言